Dubrovnik Restaurant

 CULTURAL HISTORY MUSEUM

 We mainly went in here as it was also included in the City Pass.
-Again it is very small compared to other history museums but it also has a children’s area and was a nice way to spend an hour.
+Again it is very small compared to other history museums but it also has a children’s area and was a nice way to spend an hour, especially if you happen to visit Dubrovnik on a rainy day!

 PLAYGROUNDS